astrorama/PhosphorosDoc/source/user_manual/old/cli.rst

 The configuration options are separated in the following sections:

-- :ref:`config-section-FT-output`: Contains the parameters related with the output of the program
+- --ref--`config-section-FT-output`: Contains the parameters related with the output of the program

-- :ref:`config-section-FT-input`: Contains the parameters related with the input catalog
+- --ref--`config-section-FT-input`: Contains the parameters related with the input catalog

-- :ref:`config-section-FT-model`: Contains options related with the photometries of the simulated models
+- --ref--`config-section-FT-model`: Contains options related with the photometries of the simulated models

-- :ref:`config-section-FT-correction`: Contains options related with the photometric zero-point correction
+- --ref--`config-section-FT-correction`: Contains options related with the photometric zero-point correction

-- :ref:`config-section-FT-algo`: Contains options for controlling the algorithm used for the PHZ calculation
+- --ref--`config-section-FT-algo`: Contains options for controlling the algorithm used for the PHZ calculation

-.. _config-section-FT-output:

 Output Parameters section
 -------------------------